The Best Fitness Trackers of 2022

-As technology steadily marches forward, fitness trackers keep getting sleeker, faster, and more capable.
+As technology steadily marches forward, the best fitness trackers keep getting sleeker, faster, and more capable.
 This year is no exception: in the last 12 months, we’ve seen wearables take a bigger leap forward than we’ve seen in over a decade.
-Here’s the best of the best.
+Here’s the top of the line.

 Apple Watch Series 7 ($399 and up)